| | ANN HALAM ON ANN HALAM I was born in Blackley,

 right.
 The seemingly solid world we take for granted is strange almost

 beyond belief, stranger than anything I could imagine.
+I still love exploring, and

 being outdoors.
 I travel whenever I can.
 As well as writing the Ann